Shabana's strength saved her daughter's life

-Cuddles foundation through this program works on providing holistic nutrition to underprivileged children from families that relocate for cancer treatment.
+Cuddles foundation through this program works on providing holistic nutrition to underprivileged children suffering from cancer.

-The families are given monthly ration supplies for a family of 3 including rice, all types of dal, oil, spices, flour, salt, among others
+The families are given monthly ration supplies including flour, rice, all types of dal, oil, spices, salt, seeds, ghee among other essential food items.

-Ration baskets are given in kind at the hospitals or through a coupon system with predetermined vendors.
+Ration baskets are given at the hospitals or through a coupon system tied up with predetermined vendors.

-When you donate to the program, you will help provide the much-needed support to families of underprivileged children suffering from cancer.
+When you donate to this program, you will help provide the much-needed support to families of underprivileged children suffering from cancer.